valkey-io/libvalkey/libvalkey/README.md

 ```

 ## RESP3 PUSH replies
-Redis 6.0 introduced PUSH replies with the reply-type `>`.
+`RESP3` introduced PUSH replies with the reply-type `>`.
 These messages are generated spontaneously and can arrive at any time, so must be handled using callbacks.

 ### Default behavior
 Libvalkey installs handlers on `valkeyContext` and `valkeyAsyncContext` by default, which will intercept and free any PUSH replies detected.
-This means existing code will work as-is after upgrading to Redis 6 and switching to `RESP3`.
+This means existing code will work as-is after upgrading to to `RESP3`.

 ### Custom PUSH handler prototypes
 The callback prototypes differ between `valkeyContext` and `valkeyAsyncContext`.